ZoqueLabs/website/_drafts/seeking_seeker.md

 ### 0x05.3 Pass MVT with those IOCs (androidqf of the emulator)

-We have implanted an SMS with one of the malicious domains in an Android emulator, we did a pull with `androidqf` and we are going to use that pull in this test.
+We have implanted an SMS with one of the malicious domains in an Android emulator, we did a extraction with `androidqf` and we are going to use that extraction in this test.

 Now we run **MVT** pointing to our **STIX2** as a source of IOCs.
 Depending on your extraction type, the subcommand may vary: